jylisadoney/is-204/2-activity.md

 Imagine you are doing research on your area of interest from Activity 1.

-1. Create a **domain specific search string** to find related information created by:
+1. Create a **domain-specific search string** to find related information created by:
-  - A **government agency**
+  - A government agency
-  - An **organization identified in Activity 1**
+  - An organization from Activity 1
-2. Compare and contrast the results of each search
+2. Test your search strings in Google and compare and contrast your search results